ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 those passwords can be used for further attacks.

-SSH-MITM does not support reusing entered passwords for remote authentication, but this feate could be implemented as a plugin.
+SSH-MITM does not support reusing entered passwords for remote authentication, but this feature could be implemented as a plugin.

 Transparent proxy